MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-prepare-app.md

 #Customer intent: As an application developer, I want to create a Python web app project, then configure it in such a way that I can add authentication with Microsoft Entra ID.
 ---

-# Prepare a Python web app for Authentication
+# Prepare a Python web app for authentication

 This tutorial is part 2 of a series that demonstrates building a Python Flask web app and preparing it for authentication using the Microsoft Entra admin center.
 In [part 1 of this series](tutorial-web-app-python-register-app.md), you registered and configured the application in your Microsoft Entra ID tenant.
-The client application you build uses the [OAuth 2.0 Authorization Code Flow](~/identity-platform/v2-oauth2-auth-code-flow.md) with Proof Key for Code Exchange (PKCE) for secure user authentication.

 In this tutorial: